epsln/processingSketches/readme.md

 ## fractalFlame
 Simple implementation of the fractal flame algorithm.

+## gameOfLife
+Simple implementation of the game of life with random rules.

 ## gaussianIntegers
 An implementation of the Gaussian Integers.
 Plot the points whose rounded distance to the origin is prime.